Don't Know What To Make For Dinner?

 I have step-by-step photos here to help you visualize the recipe.
 For full instructions with amounts and temperatures, see the recipe card.

-- Dry the chicken.
+- Dry and season.
 Pat the chicken wings very dry with paper towels to remove excess moisture.
+Place them in a large bowl and toss with baking powder, oil, salt, and pepper.

-- Get them crispy.
-Flip the wings over.
-Increase the air fryer temperature, and continue air frying until crispy.
+- Crank up the heat to get them crispy.
+Flip the wings over, increase the air fryer temperature, and continue air frying until crispy.

 - Bring the chicken to room temperature if you have time.
 This is not required, but I noticed that letting them sit out for 20-30 minutes before cooking helps them cook more evenly.